Division without a divide

 That lesson quietly dialled the optimizer down.
 The rest of this course runs at -O4,p — the setting real games are built with — and at that level MWCC refuses to spend a slow hardware divw on a constant divisor.
 Instead it multiplies by a fixed-point reciprocal.

-The idea: to divide by N you'd like to multiply by 1 / N, but an integer can't hold a fraction.
-So the compiler scales it up — it picks a big whole number M that is close to 2^32 / N — multiplies your value by it, then divides the product back down by 2^32.
+Dividing by N is the same as multiplying by 1 / N, but an integer can't hold a fraction.
+So the compiler scales it up: it picks a big whole number M close to 2^32 / N, multiplies your value by it, then divides the product back down by 2^32.
 That last step is free: mulhw ("multiply high word") keeps the top 32 bits of the 64-bit product, and dropping the low 32 bits is a divide by 2^32.
 The net effect is a × (2^32 / N) ÷ 2^32 = a / N.

-The catch when decompiling is that N — the number you actually have to write — never appears in the code.
+The divisor N — the number you actually have to write — never appears in the assembly.
 You recover it from the big constant M.

 Reading the constant back